SAP-archive/cloud-activerecord-maxdb-adapter/README.md

 ## Contributing

 This is an open source project under the Apache 2.0 license, and every contribution is welcome.
 Issues, pull-requests and other discussions are welcome and expected to take place here.

+## Wiki page

+You can check [this wiki page](https://github.com/sapnwcloudlabs/activerecord-maxdb-adapter/wiki/Creating-ActiveRecord-JDBC-adapters) for more details of how we created this adapter.